riscv-ovpsim/imperas-riscv-tests/README.md

 Please visit [imperas.com/SDK](https://www.imperas.com/msdk-advanced-multicore-software-development-kit) for more information or contact info@imperas.com.

 # Comments about Imperas RISC-V simulation

+"An architectural validation suite is not a complete verification test plan for a RISC-V processor but shares many similar attributes and its adoption is always useful at any stage of a project.
+Any test plan requires 4 items - a device to test, some tests, a reference to compare against and a test plan.
+An easy-to-configure reference model that supports coverage driven analysis, like Imperas riscvOVPsim, is central to any test plan."
+**Bull McSPadden, Principal VLSI Verification Engineer at Seagate Technology, and co-chair if the RISC-V Internationals Technical Committee task group for compliance**

 "For the automotive market our customers expect the highest standards of quality and design assurance.
 NSITEXE selected the Imperas Vector Extensions Compliance test cases and RISC-V Reference Model as a foundation for our simulation-based design verification (DV) plans."
 **Hideki Sugimoto, CTO of NSITEXE, Inc., a group company of DENSO Corporation**